TestingRabbit-pixel/prometheus-test/README.md

 ### 4. Post Load Callback

-If you're loading data from JSON files into MongoDB, you may need to do additional post processing (e.g. adding UUIDs).
+If you're loading data from JSON files into MongoDB, you may need to do additional post processing (e.g. adding UUIDs or a task ID).
 You can define a post load callback in `e2e.py` which will be automatically executed after the MongoDB collections have been populated.

 ```python
 def post_load_callback(db):